MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Kellogg Recommender Criteria

-Ideally, one of the recommenders is a current supervisor or manager.
+Ideally, Kellogg desires one of the recommenders to be a current supervisor or manager.
 The second should come from someone who is acquainted with the applicant’s professional performance and leadership potential.
 The Associate Director of Admissions, Emily Stevens, adds that the people who write these letters should be those who have seen the impact that the applicant has made on the organization.

-MIT utilizes the GMAC Common Letter of Recommendation which includes these three questions.
+MIT Sloan utilizes the GMAC Common Letter of Recommendation which includes these three questions.

 1. Please provide a brief description of your interaction with the applicant and, if applicable, the applicant’s role in your organization.
 (Recommended word count: 50 words)